Voled404/Skyl-OS/README.md

 ## Why Skyl-OS

 Skyl-OS is intended to be an experimental operating system.
 Its main purpose is for a bunch of geeky and interested university students to learn how OS development works.
-They say explaining something is the best way to understand how well you know it anyway; so what's a better way to learn something that to explain it to a C compiler?
+They say explaining something is the best way to understand how well you know it anyway; so what's a better way to learn something than to explain it to a C compiler?

 ## How to use